 - Discuss your district’s legislative / policy priorities

-- Use your Thanksgiving message to note gratitude to the community (internal and external) and talk about the many ways the local community supports local schools
+- Express your gratitude to the community (internal and external) and talk about the many ways the local community supports local schools

 - If it is a levy/bond year, focus on how the decision was made, who was involved, and a strong “thank you” to the community (committees, surveys, attending public information meetings, etc).
 Be sure to describe how the ballot measure fits into the overall picture of the school district’s revenues and budget.